 Determination For Recovery

-A few months ago I got an email by a girl asking me would I be interested in photographing her.
-I get these kind of requests a lot but this one was different ,
+Some time ago, I received an email from a girl asking me if I would be interested in photographing her.
+I get these types of requests often, but this one was different; this was her story.

 The body is a wondrous place to live, but when it is faced with a chronic disease it quickly turns into a silent prison.